 Below you see the incomming SOAP message with the details of the security headers ommited.
-The idea is, that the SOAP body is still plain text, but it is signed in the security header and can therefore not manipulated in transit.
+The idea is, that the SOAP body is still plain text, but it is signed in the security header and therefore can not be manipulated in transit.